gwt-test-utils/gwt-test-utils/README.md

 * Support for [PowerMock](http://code.google.com/p/powermock/)
 * Support for [TestNG](http://testng.org/)

-In addition, we are daily improving **gwt-test-utils** existing features.
+In addition, we are daily improving the existing **gwt-test-utils** features.
 To perfect it, we need your feedback !

 ## Community